-The parties must present the following materials to the Courtroom Deputy Clerk on the first day of trial promptly at 8:00 a.m.:
+The parties must present the following materials to the Courtroom Deputy Clerk on the first day of trial:

-- 1. The four sets of binders described above, with one (1) original set of trial exhibits for the jury, and three (3) copies of trial exhibits for the Court and witnesses. - 2.
-One copy of any excerpts of deposition to be used as trial as evidence.
-This copy is for the Court's use.
+- 1. The three sets of binders described above, with one (1) original set of trial exhibits for the jury, and two (2) copies of trial exhibits for the Court. - Any excerpts of deposition transcripts to be used at trial, either as evidence or for impeachment.
+These lodged depositions are for the Court's use.
 The parties must use their own copies during trial.